Delap History, Family Crest & Coats of Arms

 The surname Delap was first found in Ayrshire (Gaelic: Siorrachd Inbhir Àir), formerly a county in the southwestern Strathclyde region of Scotland, that today makes up the Council Areas of South, East, and North Ayrshire, where one of the first records of the name was Dominius Willelmus de Dunlop who was listed as a witness to an indenture in 1260.
 Interestingly, the original document was lost but a notarial copy was made in 1444.
 The Ragman Rolls list Neill Fitz-Robert de Dunlop.

-Important Dates for the Delap family
+Early History of the Delap family

 This web page shows only a small excerpt of our Delap research.
 Another 283 words (20 lines of text) covering the years 1296, 1496, 1564, 1663, 1665, 1677, 1745, 1620, 1667, 1654, 1700, 1690, 1700, 1692, 1720, 1684, 1747, 1706 and are included under the topic Early Delap History in all our PDF Extended History products and printed products wherever possible.